-- Ist disturbance will earn the student a warning (unless the disruption is extreme, the student will be asked to leave) - 2 2nd disturbance student will be asked to leave - If students complete "Do Now" and any work assignment up to 2 demerits can be removed for that day.
-(Daily ONLY)
+- 1st disturbance will earn the student a warning (unless the disruption is extreme, the student will be asked to leave) - 2nd disturbance student will be asked to leave (students removed will be given an automatic 2 days ISS)

-The names of students scheduled to serve detention will be posted on the main door of the front each office, and in and around the Student Union, each Friday morning for all students to see.
+The names of students scheduled to serve detention will be posted on the main door of the front office, and in and around the Student Union, each Friday morning for all students to see.
 The list will also be shared with each classroom teacher, and will be part of the morning announcements delivered in the Friday morning school-wide meeting.
 Additionally, for each student assigned to detention, merit points will be deducted from his fraternity's cumulative point totals.

 Failure to attend a mandatory detention will lead to the student earning 2 days of In-School Suspension (ISS) as space permits.
 If ISS is not available due to space constraints, students will receive two days of out of school suspension.

 All accumulated detentions work towards the maximum allowable detentions for one school year.
 Any student receiving 12 or more detentions (10 or more for upperclassmen) will be subject to retention or withdrawal or expulsion.

-At times, student will be permitted to work with a teacher during detention.
+At times, students will be permitted to work with a teacher during detention.
 This must be approved by the Dean of Students prior to the start of detention.
 In this case, students must report to detention before and after receiving tutorial support from a classroom teacher.